dotnet/MQTTnet/README.md

 </p>

 # MQTTnet
 MQTTnet is a .NET library for MQTT based communication.
 It provides a MQTT client and a MQTT server.
+The implementation is based on the documentation from http://mqtt.org/.

 ## Supported frameworks

+* .NET Standard 1.1+
-* .NET Framework 4.5.2+
+* .NET Core 1.1+
-* .NET Core 1.0+
+* .NET Core App 1.1+
+* .NET Framework 4.5.2+ (x86, x64, AnyCPU)
-* Universal Windows (UWP) 10.0.10240+
+* Universal Windows (UWP) 10.0.10240+ (x86, x64, ARM, AnyCPU)

+## Supported MQTT versions

+* 3.1.1

 # MqttClient
 ## Example